Why Parenting Style is Important to the Well-Being of Children

 - They are irresponsible for their actions.

-- They engage in drug abuse and develop antisocial behaviour.
+- They develop antisocial behaviour.

 Neglectful parenting is characterized by low expectations and low responsiveness.
 Neglectful parents have little emotional involvement with their children.
 They provide for their children’s basic needs like shelter and food, but they are uninvolved with their children’s lives.